jorgeolive/blog/content/posts/autocomplete-data-structures-sorted-list.md

 There's a rather interesting SWE interview question on how you would build a phone keyboard autocomplete.
 Yes, I am aware that some would catalog this as gatekeeping / irrelevant CS'ey stuff, but I find it very effective to take the inteviewee's temperature on what's his/her interest on data structures and computational concerns, which, depending on the position, might be definitely important.
 Note that the exercise can be stated with other flavours, such as the phone book variant.

-If we remove the system design part - such as cacheing, distribution of data, etc., the requirement is fairly simple: We need a phone keyboard service that exposes the following methods:
+If we remove the system design elements - such as cacheing, distribution of data, etc., the requirement is fairly simple: We need a phone keyboard service, holding internally a word dictionary, that exposes the following methods:

 - ```InsertNewWord(string name)```, wich allows you to add new entries to the dictionary.
 - ```GetSuggestionsFor(string prefix)```. which will return all words starting by the prefix.
 There's also no requirement about persisting it into HD, in memory implementation will suffice.